particle-iot/docs/src/content/reference/firmware.md

 // The device LED will breathe white during sleep
 ```

-_Since 0.4.5._ The state of WiFi and Cloud connections is restored when the system wakes up from sleep.
+_Since 0.4.5._ The state of Wi-Fi and Cloud connections is restored when the system wakes up from sleep.
 So if the device was connected to the cloud before sleeping, then the cloud connection
 is automatically resumed on waking up.